-The full version of CrystalMaker includes nearly 800 annotated structure files on disc, with over 300 mineral structures - the major rock-forming minerals - plus organic and inorganic structures of technological importance.
-This library should be installed by default for Windows users; Mac users can simply copy the library from their installation disc image.
+The full version of CrystalMaker includes over 800 annotated structure files on disc, with over 300 mineral structures - the major rock-forming minerals - plus organic and inorganic structures of technological importance.

 As a bonus, we include additional structures on this web site, grouped into separate libraries with a brief description on the following web pages.
 These structures are saved in CrystalMaker's powerful binary format, which includes all structural and display settings, bonds, polyhedra and notes - ready for immediate display.

 The same chemical formula - but very different structures.
 Meet the silica family...

 Sample protein structures, including transferase, hydrolase and some DNA complexes.

 See how atomic, ionic, covalent and Van-der-Waals radii vary across the Periodic Table.

 Over 12 000 chalcogenides, pnictides, intermetallics, alloys and other inorganic structures.